They all mean the same thing: an extra step when logging into your online accounts that will help protect you from hackers.

 This makes hacking into your account almost impossible.
-Even if someone was able to obtain your password, they would also need access to your cell phone too.
+Even if someone was able to guess or steal your password, they would also need access to your cell phone too.

-With the increasing ease hackers seem to have finding passwords these days, if they have can gain access to your email account they can often gain access to all your other passwords, including those to banks and online stores.
+Hackers seem to be finding passwords more easily these days, and if they have can gain access to your email account they can often gain access to everything else, including those to banks and online stores.

-Most online systems, including Google's G-Suite and Microsoft's Office365, can be configured to require 2-step authentication when logging in.
-Contact us to help you set that up.
+Most online systems, including Google's G-Suite and Microsoft's Office365, can be configured to use 2-step authentication.

 Contact us if you need help setting that up.